 Thought is the gift that human beings and other creatures possess to create subjective, momentary images and words in their minds.
 Sydney also discovered that realizing “the fact that we think” promotes human psychological wellbeing independent of the specific thought or the specific content of our thinking.

-· Prior to this discovery thought was seen as only one of many inputs into the formulation of people’s experience rather than the exclusive source.
-It was believed that the content of people’s thinking should be the proper focus of therapeutic intervention.
+· Prior to this discovery thought was widely seen as only one of many inputs into the formulation of people’s experience rather than the exclusive source.
+It was generally believed that the content of people’s thinking should be the proper focus of therapeutic intervention.
 This discovery suggested that the focus should instead be on “the fact” that they are the thinker rather than what they might be thinking.

 · Why this discovery matters: When people discover that wellbeing comes purely through realizing the simple fact that they think, they are no longer tempted towards the effortful and ultimately unrealistic task of “managing” their thinking in the pursuit of wellbeing.

-Discovery Two- Consciousness
+Discovery Two- The Nature of Consciousness

 Consciousness brings thought to life via the senses.

-· Prior to this discovery it was believed that our sensory data, our experience of life, came from forces outside of ourselves such as life circumstances and events.
+· Prior to this discovery it was widely believed that our sensory data, our experience of life, came from forces outside of ourselves such as life circumstances and events.

 · Why this discovery matters:Consciousness explains why thought does not look like thought but rather like an independent, freestanding reality captured by the senses just as a camera captures a scene.
 Thus, when people discover the nature of consciousness, they are empowered to take even the most compelling experiences in stride rather than overreacting to them.

 Mind is the creative power, the essence, and the intelligence behind all life.